meilisearch/multimedia-commons-meilisearch-uploader/README.md

 # Test batch handling with smaller limits to see adaptive batching
 ./target/release/multimedia-commons-meilisearch-uploader --dry-run --max-batch-bytes 100000 --batch-size 3

+# See what would be deleted vs uploaded
+./target/release/multimedia-commons-meilisearch-uploader --dry-run --max-downloads 50
 ```

 ## License